socketry/utopia-project/readme.md

 ## Releases

-Please see the [project changes](https://socketry.github.io/utopia-project/changes/index) for all releases.
+Please see the [project changes](https://socketry.github.io/utopia-project/changes/index) for more details.

 ### v0.29.0